shailensukul/Presentation.Taxonomy/Presentation.Taxonomy.Demo/ReadMe.txt

 4.1 In the generated XML for columns, for Field elements of type "TaxonomyFieldType", search for List={some-guid} and replace with List="Lists/TaxonomyHiddenList"

-4.2 In the generated XML for columns, search for WebID={some-guid} and replace with WebId="~sitecollection"
+4.2 In the generated XML for columns, search for WebID={some-guid} and replace with WebId="~sitecollection" 4.2 In the generated XML for columns, search for SourceID={some-guid} and replace with SourceID="~sitecollection"

 4.3.
 Search for Type="Lookup" and replace List=GUID with with List="Lists/LookupListName"
+4.4 Remove the Version attribute from the Field schema.
+See http://johnliu.net/blog/2012/8/22/sharepoint-the-object-has-been-updated-by-another-user-since.html